-We say that a C is a ground configuration if there exists A such that $\cdot; \cdot \vdash^{\bullet} C : A$ and A contains no session types or function types.
+We say that a C is a ground configuration if there exists A such that \cdot ; $\cdot \vdash^{\bullet} C : A$ and A contains no session types or function types.

-The T-Nu rule introduces a channel name; T-CONNECT1 and T-CONNECT2 connect two configurations over a channel; T-MIX composes two configurations that share no channels.
+The T-Nu rule introduces a channel name; T-Connect1 and T-Connect2 connect two configurations over a channel; and T-Mix composes two configurations that share no channels.
 The latter three rules use the + operator to combine the flags from subconfigurations.
-The T-MAIN and T-CHILD rules introduce main and child threads.
+The T-Main and T-Child rules introduce main and child threads.
 Child threads always return the unit value.
-The T-HALT rule types the halt configuration, which signifies that an unhandled exception has occurred in the main thread.
-The T-ZAP rule types a zapper thread, given a single name in the type environment.
-The T-BUFFER rule ensures that buffers contain values corresponding to the session types of their endpoints.
+The T-Halt rule types the halt configuration, which signifies that an unhandled exception has occurred in the main thread.
+The T-Zap rule types a zapper thread, given a single name in the type environment.
+The T-Buffer rule ensures that buffers contain values corresponding to the session types of their endpoints.
 This is the only rule that consumes names from the runtime environment.
 Buffers rely on two auxiliary judgements.
-The queue typing judgement $\Gamma \vdash \vec{V} : \vec{A}$ states that under type environment Γ , the sequence of values \vec{V} have types \vec{A} .
-The session slicing operator S/\vec{A} captures reasoning about session types discounting values contained in the buffer.
-The partiality of the slicing operator ensures that at least one queue in a buffer is always empty.

-Appendix A illustrates an example configuration typing derivation.
+The queue typing judgement $\Gamma \vdash \overrightarrow{V} : \overrightarrow{A}$ states that under type environment Γ , the sequence of values \overrightarrow{V} have types \overrightarrow{A} .
+The session slicing operator S/\overrightarrow{A} captures reasoning about session types discounting values contained in the buffer.
+The session types of two buffer endpoints are compatible if they are dual up to values contained in the buffer.
+The partiality of the slicing operator coupled with the duality constraint ensures that at least one queue in a buffer is always empty.
+Appendix A shows an example configuration typing derivation.